Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 ShareAlike 4.0 International License" (https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Items are based on resources from Planescape: Torment, (c) by Black Isle Studios.

+Merchant portrait based on "RPG Dwarf Males 41" by ttb2112-ai on DeviantArt.

 Version History